 Demonstrates proficiency and dedication: Technicians who are committed to their customers’ sense of comfort will seek out certifications to improve their expertise.
 When you see a service company in Mobile offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

-Can help lower costs and speed up services: Technicians who devote the time and resources necessary for these certifications often need less time and fewer resources when servicing your equipment.
+Can help reduce costs and speed up services: Professionals who devote the time and resources needed for these certifications often need less time and fewer resources when servicing your equipment.
 Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also lower labor expenses.

 If you’re looking for certified HVAC services in Mobile, consider requesting an appointment with Farnell Heating & Air Conditioning Inc. Get in touch by giving us a call at 251-471-2674 today.